-A restores nitrogen in the air.
+A \\\\\ restores nitrogen in the air.

-B occurred in the pond due to fertilizer runoff.
+B \\\\\ occurred in the pond due to fertilizer runoff.

 Nitrogen is a crucial nutrient for growing plants.
 Without the nitrogen cycle, which restores nutrient-poor soil, plants could not survive.
 During this cycle, nitrogen takes on many forms.
 It starts in the atmosphere as nitrogen gas.
 In this form plants cannot absorb it.
 That changes after fixation, the next phase of the nitrogen cycle.
 During fixation, bacters turn nitrogen into ammonia.
-In the next phase, mineralization, decomposers the soil turn ammonia into nitrites and nitrates-forms of nitrogen that plans can use.
+In the new phase, mineralization, decomposers the soil turn ammonia into nitrites and nitrates-forms of nitrogen that plans can use.
 Finally, during dentrification bacteria reduce nitrates back into nitrogen gas.

 Of course, the nitrogen cycle can also have negative effects.
-For example, produces chemicals like nitrous oxideWhen this substance leaks into bodies water, eutrophication occurs.
-This build up of algae can ruin a water supply Unfortunately, commercial farming produces a great deal of such chemicals A challenge facing modern farmers is reduce their contribution to this harming aspect of the nitrogen cycle.
+For example, produces chemicals like nitrous oxide When this substance leaks into bodies a water, eutrophication occurs.
+This buildup of algae can ruin a water supp Unfortunately, commercial farming produces a great deal of such chemicals A challenge facing modern farmers is a reduce their contribution to this harmful aspect of the nitrogen cycle.

-- 4 Match the words (1-6) with the definitions (A-F). - 1 fixation - 2 decomposer - 3 nitrite - 4 nutrient-poor - 5 nitrate - 6 nitrogen cycle - A not having the right amount of minerals to be healthy - B substance that bacteria create from ammonia - C the processes by which nitroger is changed into chemical forms - D the process of converting nitroger into ammonia - E substance that bacteria create from nitrites - F organism that turns dead animals or plants into chemical nutrients
+- 1 \\\\\ fixation - 2 \ decomposer - 3 \\ nitrite - 4 \\\\ nutrient-poor - 5 \\ nitrate - 6 \\ nitrogen cycle - A not having the right amount of minerals to be healthy - B substance that bacteria create from ammonia - C the processes by which nitroger is changed into chemical forms - D the process of converting nitroger into ammonia - E substance that bacteria create from nitrites - F organism that turns dead animals or plants into chemical nutrients stening